UM-repo/CATQ_Multivariate/README.md

 | [`code/`](code/) | Contains the complete analysis notebook, including modelling, sensitivity analyses, figures, and tables.
 It also contains the standalone impute script used to generate the multiply imputed datasets. |
 | [`data/`](data/) | Contains the processed source dataset of 195 participants and the ZIP package with the 20 completed imputed datasets used by the analysis notebook. |

+## Reuse of data

+Data can be reused with proper accreditation towards the authors.

+>

 ## License